ldstep/ldstepweblog/src/notes.md

 ---

+April 29, 2026, at 4:25:58 PM

+This morning I'm experimenting with [Bear](https://bear.app/) again.
+I love the UI and the way everything is organized in the sidebar with tags.
+I'm considering it as a replacement for Drafts.
+My issue with Drafts is how cluttered the UI feels, particularly on the Mac.
+On top of that, I find the iOS 26 version less efficient than the old one — everything requires more taps.

+With the macOS 26 Apple Notes app using markdown export, I was able to export all the notes and import them to Bear Notes.

+---

 April 27, 2026, at 2:30:34 PM

 This afternoon I’m thinking, again, about simplifying my digital life.
 Specifically: whether I could get by with just my iPhone and iPad.